-As described above, the natural representation of phenomena such as diffusion would seem to be a three constraint PDE model -- given the historical context and the clear physical interpretation of spatial derivatives and BCs.
-However, as described below, when considering computational methods for the analysis, control, and simulation of spatially distributed phenomena, the use of a three constraint PDE model is inconvenient.
-The most significant inconveniences are as follows: \begin{enumerate} \item \textbf{Non-Algebraic Structure} All computation is fundamentally algebraic -- consisting primarily of a sequence of addition and multiplication operations.
-The PDE model formulation, however, is defined by spatial differentiation and evaluation of limit points (Dirac operations).
-Neither differentiation nor Dirac operators can be embedded in a $^*$-algebra of bounded linear operators on a Hilbert space~\cite{segal_1947}.
-The unbounded nature of the differential and Dirac operators complicates both simulation and analysis -- resulting either in ill-conditioned ODE representations or a lack of the algebraic structure needed for parameterization and optimization. \item \textbf{No Universality} Computational methods are traditionally centered on the `PDE' part of the `PDE model', and are designed for a fixed set of BCs and continuity constraints.
-This means every change in boundary condition or continuity constraint requires a change in the algorithm, with such changes being ad-hoc and requiring significant mathematical analysis.
-As a result, there are no generic/universal algorithms for analysis, control, and simulation of PDEs. \end{enumerate}
+Although the 3-constraint PDE model is a natural representation due to its historical context and clear physical interpretation, using such a model becomes inconvenient when considering computational methods for analyzing, controlling, and simulating spatially distributed phenomena.
+The most significant inconveniences are as follows: \begin{enumerate} \item \textbf{Non-Algebraic Structure} All computations fundamentally involve algebraic operations addition and multiplication.
+PDE models, however, have operators such as spatial differentials and Dirac operators (evaluating limit points) -- neither of which can be incorporated into a *-algebra of bounded linear operators on a Hilbert space~\cite{segal_1947}. \item \textbf{No Universality} Computational methods are traditionally centered on the `PDE' part of the `PDE model', and are designed for a fixed set of BCs and continuity constraints.
+As a result, there are no generic/universal algorithms for the analysis, control, and simulation of PDEs. \end{enumerate}